 Eat This Instead: You'll be doing your health and your waistband a solid by mixing low-sodium soy sauce with a little honey.
 Without going overboard on empty calories, you'll still get the sweet and tangy taste you crave.

-Ranch has two main ingredients: Mayonnaise and sour cream.
+Ranch has two main ingredients: mayonnaise and sour cream.
 A quarter-cup of the stuff serves up 220 calories and 22 grams of fat.
 It's the fastest way to ruin an otherwise healthy salad or plate of crudites.